eclipse-pass/main/.github/ISSUE_TEMPLATE/bug-fix-issue.md

 # Description

 What is the problem?
 What are the results?
+Describe what is currently happening in detail.

 # Step to Reproduce